fivetran/dbt_app_reporting/README.md

   google_play__using_subscriptions: true # by default this is assumed to be false
 ```

-👀 **Note**: Subscriptions and financial data are NOT included in `app_reporting` data models.
+> 👀 Subscriptions and financial data are NOT included in `app_reporting` data models.
 This data is leveraged in the individual Google Play and Apple App Store packages, which are installed within the App Reporting package.

 ## (Recommended) Step 4: Additional Configurations
 ### Change the Build Schema